Skip to content

 The Lasergraphics ScanStation is the scanner of record for most institutional and preservation work in North America.
 It’s installed at UCLA Film & Television Archive, the Library of Congress Packard Campus, Harvard Film Archive, MoMA, and dozens of other collections that take their holdings seriously.
 It’s the machine every premium commercial lab uses, because no other product at a commercial price point matches what it does.

 Most of what separates archival scanning from conversion services comes down to this machine and how it’s operated.
-Frame-by-frame capture through a true optical path, with every individual frame pin-registered and photographed as an independent image.
+Frame-by-frame capture through a true optical path, with every individual frame optically registered and photographed as an independent image.
 No projector, no rolling shutter, no motion blur from real-time transfer.
 What comes out the other end is a sequence of frame files that can be reassembled into any output format you need.

 Capabilities

-• True optical frame-by-frame capture at up to 4K resolution (3840 × 2160)
+• True optical frame-by-frame capture at up to 5K resolution

 • Sprocketless capstan transport — film held by friction drive, not sprocket teeth

-• Handles 8mm, Super 8, 16mm, and 35mm gauges natively with gate/reel changes
+• Handles 8mm, Super 8, 16mm, and 35mm gauges natively (others by inquiry)

-• DPX, ProRes 4444, ProRes 422 HQ, and H.264 output pipelines
+• DPX, TIFF, ProRes 4444, ProRes 422 HQ, and H.264 output pipelines

 Technical specs